ls6/netlify/README.md

   * previous organizers
   * (W) Luke: JS to separate future events
   * add a link to all videos at the bottom of the "recent videos" section on the main page
+  * ~language icons and separate list for English spoken events~
   * styling of video link ~(also icon?)~
   * how to contribute events
     * ideally github